Q: Does the city plow when a snow emergency has not been declared?

 Q: Why did the plows leave snow in front of my driveway and on our sidewalks?

-A: Because snow plows are designed to push snow to the side.
-Snow does get deposited at the end of driveways and onto sidewalks as a byproduct of plowing.
-Snow Plow Drivers are directed to plow at low speeds (10 -15 mph) to reduce the amount of snow deposited from streets onto sidewalks and driveway entrances but heavy snows do not always permit this.
-Snow plows must open streets for safe passage for our residents and emergency vehicles.
+A: Because snow plows are designed to push snow to the side, snow is inevitable deposited at the end of driveways and onto sidewalks as a byproduct of plowing.
+Drivers plow at low speeds (10–15 mph) to minimize this issue, but this problem becomes more challenging to avoid with greater accumulations of snow.

 Q: Why do plows leave snow across streets?
 These piles can be quite high.

-A: For the same reason snow ends up in driveways and sidewalks it also ends up in streets.
-It is not possible for our plows to turn corners like in suburbs because those streets often are where cars are parked.
-Plow drivers do their best to keep these piles (windrows) small or come back and knock them down but their first job is to get the street passable and then come back.
-We have begun outfitting 4x4 pick-ups with plows to help address these concerns.
+A: For the same reason snow ends up in driveways and sidewalks, it also ends up in street intersections.
+Plow drivers do their best to keep these piles (or windrows) small, but their first job is to get the street passable.
+Once streets have been plowed, crews come back and knock these windrows down.

 Q. The plow dumped snow at the end of my driveway, can they come back to move it?

-A. Unfortunately no, the cooperative nature of city-provided snow plowing service requires residents to do their part by removing snow that is plowed in front of their driveways and sidewalks.
-With 1,874 lane miles of road our plows must stay focused on opening the streets.
+A. No. With 1,874 lane miles of lane miles within Saint Paul, city plows must stay focused on opening the streets.
 It would be extremely costly to the taxpayer for city crews to remove snow from driveways.

 Q: Is the City responsible for plowing alleys?

-A: The City does not plow alleys.
-It is the responsibility of the property owners adjacent to the alley to remove snow from their alley.
-The City does not open access or re-open access to alleys that have snow deposits from City plowing efforts on public streets.
+A: No, the City does not plow alleys.
+Saint Paul residents are asked to work with neighbors and contract with a private plow operator to keep alleys free of snow.
+The City does not open or re-open access to alleys that have snow deposits from City plowing efforts on public streets.

 Q: Why do I sometimes see a snow plow truck with its plow up?

-A: The city has 80 plow routes; drivers must travel to and from their assigned route locations from the maintenance facility.
+A: There are several reasons why you might see a plow truck traveling with a raised plow.
+The city has 80 plow routes; drivers must travel to and from their assigned route locations from the maintenance facility.
 Driving with the plow down would cause them to drive slower and to wear out the plow when not driving their routes.
-Additionally they may be seen traveling in situations where snow accumulations are just beginning or if the trucks are traveling along areas that have already been plowed.
-Lastly, the plow trucks also distribute chemicals and may be spreading de-icing materials.

 Q: Why did the plow push snow up onto my shoveled sidewalk?

 A: Pushing snow onto sidewalks occurs when the volume of snow is great and snow storage space is minimal.
-We encourage our drivers to carefully plow in order for this not to occur.
-It is challenging to keep the streets open and as wide as possible for the entire snow season, while trying to remove the snow and not have it end up deposited in the sidewalks.
+Drivers are trained to carefully plow in order to minimize this issue, but it is an ongoing challenge throughout the snow season and cannot always be avoided.

 Q: When is downtown plowed?